h4rishabh/h4rishabh/README.md

 <br />

 ## About Me  🧐
 I am full-time Software Engineer.
 I have done Bachelors in Computer Science and Engineering.
-I am familiar with a variety of tools and technologies like Java, JavaScript, Spring, Springboot, Restful Web Services, Microserrvices etc. I also write tech blog in my spare time.
+I am familiar with a variety of tools and technologies like Java, JavaScript, Spring, Springboot, Restful Web Services, Microservices etc. I also write tech blog in my spare time.

 <br />